 Reaching Out for a Father

-Last week I spent quite a bit of time talking about dealing with Father Hunger.
-There was so much more I wanted to say.
+I’ve spent quite a bit of time talking about dealing with Father Hunger.
+There was so much more I’ve wanted to say.
 I mean we could spend hours talking about this important issue.
 So I want to add a couple more thoughts about it.
-Make sure you read last week’s blog, How to Deal with Father Hunger.
+Make sure you read this blog, How to Deal with Father Hunger.
 It will help this blog make more sense.

 I agree with Sandra.
 Trying to talk to your father may not work, but it’s worth a try.
 Maybe he won’t respond to you the way you hoped he would, but at least you will have a clear conscience knowing you have done everything in your power to make peace with him.